DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/intro/faq.md

             ```

             Modify `clusterSetting` -> `helm_operation_job_template_resources` to the appropriate value,
-            and the value corresponding to version v0.6.1 is `cpu: 100m,memory: 400Mi`.
+            and the value corresponding to v0.6.1 is `cpu: 100m,memory: 400Mi`.

 1. Permission issues between the container management module and the global management module